-Over the last eight years, NAB has marketed itself as an ethical business that steers clear of “unfair banking” practices .
+Over the last eight years, NAB has marketed itself as an ethical business that steers clear of “unfair banking” practices.
 Among other initiatives, it has abolished various fees and charges and made it easier for customers to keep their homes while in financial difficulty.
 NAB aims to understand and support their customers and “take the hard work out of banking”.

 As part of its strategy to differentiate itself as ‘the ethical bank’, NAB aimed to be an employer of choice.
 It aspires to a culture of inclusion and to be attractive to “people of different backgrounds, generations and cultures”.
 It has introduced numerous initiatives to attract and retain women, mature age workers, Indigenous Australians and people with accessibility needs.
 It also has flexible work practices, generous parental leave and puts a lot of effort into staff development and retention.

 NAB aims to spend one per cent of its cash earnings before tax on corporate social responsibility initiatives.
 It’s the largest Fairtrade-accredited workplace in Australia.
 It’s also one of the nation’s largest carbon-neutral companies.
-Those in the grad program are provided various opportunities to get involved, from paid volunteer leave to social responsibility projects.
+Those in the grad program are provided with various opportunities to get involved, from paid volunteer leave to social responsibility projects.

 The recruitment process

 Like most financial institutions, NAB has a rigorous application process.
-You’ll need to go to the grad program application page of the NAB website fill a detailed online application.
+You’ll need to go to the grad program application page of the NAB website and fill in a detailed online application.
 This step is followed by several online tests and a video interview.
 If you make the cut, you’ll then attend an engagement centre where you will take part in a number of group and individual activities and hear from current and past grads.
 NAB is looking for candidates who have solid academic performance, been involved in leadership and community activities and have a strong focus on customer service.